 The chasm is placed within a private flora and fauna reserve owned by the Iwupataka Land Trust and operated by the traditional owners, the Angkerle Aboriginal Corporation, who are direct descendants of the Western Arrernte Aboriginal People.

 The unique microclimate in the valley has created ancient Cycads and a myriad of rock types and all native plants and animals are protected.
-The Chasm itself is a Rock Wallaby Dreaming Place that’s sacred to Arrente women.
-In traditional times only women could come here to collect bush medicines and perform sacred rites, the stories and songs could not be passed on unless you were a woman that had been through the appropriate ceremonies.
+Standley Chasm itself is a Rock Wallaby Dreaming Place that’s sacred to Arrente women.
+In traditional times only women could come here to collect bush medicines and perform sacred rites, the stories and songs could only be passed onto a woman that had been through the appropriate ceremonies.

-Browse our tours below to make the most of your trip to the Chasm!
+Browse our tours below to learn more about our tours to Standley Chasm!